About Entrepreneurship

 Thus, entrepreneurship at HMC includes creating sustainable value with triple bottom lines:

-For us, there is no entrepreneurship without measured impact across all these areas.
-Because of this, we approach entrepreneurship as a key mindset.
-We believe that it requires new thinking and transdisciplinary approaches, very similar to how we have approached educating students on topics such as leadership or climate change.
+At Harvey Mudd, there is no entrepreneurship without measured impact across all three areas.
+Because of this, the College approaches entrepreneurship as a key mindset.
+Harvey Mudd believe that it requires new thinking and trans-disciplinary approaches, similar to how the College has approached educating students on topics such as leadership or climate change.

-We also believe entrepreneurship at HMC must be equitable and inclusive.
-It cannot be just a vocation or an opportunity that is limited to the rarefied few with connections.
-We all are impacted in some way by entrepreneurship and, as such, we at Harvey Mudd College are committed to confronting the endemic inequities that limit opportunities and hamper inclusive participation.
-Only then can we ensure that the future engines of technological and human innovation will be available to everyone.
+It is also a believe that entrepreneurship at Harvey Mudd must be equitable and inclusive.
+It cannot be simply a vocation or an opportunity that is limited to those with personal connections.
+As a community, we all are impacted by entrepreneurship.
+Harvey Mudd College is committed to confronting the endemic inequities that limit opportunities and hamper inclusive participation.
+Only then can the College ensure that the future engines of technological and human innovation will be available to everyone.